georgi/shinmun/README.md

 * url: used for RSS
 * categories: a list of categories

 ### Assets

-By default Shinmun serves asset files from your assets directory.
-If you want some other behaviour, you can tweak the `map.rb` file in your blog folder, which contains all routes.

-If you set the variables `javascripts_files` or `stylesheets_files` in `config/asstes.yml`, Shinmun will serve the javascripts as `assets/javascripts.js` and stylesheets as `assets/stylesheets.css` automatically.
-Both variables should be arrays of the filenames without extension.
+Shinmun serves asset files from your assets directory.
+Files in the directories `assets/stylesheets` and `assets/javascripts` will be served as one file each under the URLs `assets/stylesheets.css` and `assets/javascripts.css`.
+You have to name them accordingly like `1-reset.css` and `2-typo.css` to define the order.

 ### Templates

 Layout and templates are rendered by *ERB*.
 The layout is defined in `templates/layout.rhtml`.
 The content will be provided in the variable `@content`.
 A minimal example:

+    @@rhtml

     <html>
       <head>